 The Pottawattamie County Conservation Board's mission is to provide resources and opportunities that encourage county residents and visitors to appreciate Pottawattamie County's unique natural resources, develop a connection to the natural environment, and foster responsible stewardship for future generations.

-Mary Kramer, President: Appointed January 2016
+Mary Kramer, Member: Appointed January 2016

 Mary is a nearly life-long resident of Pottawattamie County.
 Mary's education includes an Elementary Education degree and a Master's degree in Science Education.
 Her formal teaching career of 17 years focused mainly on middle school science.
 In 2005, Mary began working with the 4-H program at Iowa State University Extension and Outreach in Pottawattamie County, retiring from ISU Extension in June 2019.
 Mary now spends time gardening, kayaking, traveling, and taking care of family members.
 Environmental education has always been a passion for Mary and she believes firmly that you need to know what's in your own backyard, rarely missing an opportunity to share information with others about the flora, fauna, geology, and history of the area.
 Mary has utilized the Pottawattamie Conservation parks since the 1960's and appreciates all the improvements, acquisitions, and changes that have occurred over the years.
 Mary and her husband Dave live near Neola, Iowa.
 They have three grown sons and nine grandchildren with another on the way.